Posted on behalf of Phillips Law Group on Feb 10, 2016 in Auto Accidents

 When drivers get careless or do not familiarize themselves with the rules of the road, potentially fatal car accidents are likely to occur.
 Drivers in Arizona are responsible for operating their vehicle safely, and when they fail to uphold that responsibility, it is your right to seek compensation.

-At Phillips Law Group, our professional car accident attorneys have seen firsthand the devastating effects caused by careless driving, and we are here to help you or someone you love if you have been the victim of another motorist's unsafe driving.
+At Phillips Law Group, our professional car accident attorneys have seen firsthand the devastating effects caused by careless driving, and our Phoenix injury lawyers are here to help you or someone you love if you have been the victim of another motorist's unsafe driving.